Mark your calendars for the Riley Family Class of 2013 Art History Lecture: “Michelangelo in the Valley of the Shadow of Death” Presented by...

 By emphasizing critical, historical, and linguistic skills, as well as creativity and innovation, the Art History Department at Dartmouth offers a bridge between language-based fields in the humanities and the creative worlds of art, architecture, and performance.
 In courses, research opportunities, and mentorship we impart skills—especially in visual analysis, logical reasoning, critical reading and writing, and public speaking—that will serve students well in any number of professions.

-The study of Art History will change the way you see not only paintings, statues, and buildings, but also advertisements, social media, and other media in visual culture.
-It opens your eyes and teaches you to look deeply.
-Art History is more than the History of Art.
-It's a way to see the world.
+The study of Art History teaches you to look deeply and changes the way you see not only paintings, statues, and buildings, but also advertisements, social media, and all forms of visual culture.

 The Department of Art History's annual spring term foreign study program in Rome offers students the extraordinary opportunity to study intensively the major artistic monuments of Italy in the land where they were produced.